Icy Diamonds Explained

 > Do you like antique engagement rings?
 Do you like wearing classic old and different looks?
-Icy diamonds are such an option for these.
+This is such an option for these.

-> Icy diamonds are available in many different colors, sizes and quality grades.
-As an icy diamond manufacturer, we can make and design any shape, size, and color diamond depending on the rough’s availability.
+> Icy diamonds are available in many different colors, sizes, and quality grades.
+As a diamond manufacturer, we can make and design any shape, size, and color diamond depending on the rough’s availability.

-So, the tendency has started to make us look at little icy diamonds as gems.
-Some jewelers have carved the niche out by using icy diamonds even as their USP.
+So, the tendency has started to make us look at little icy diamond-like gems.
+Some jewelers have carved the niche out by using this diamond even as their USP.
 Let’s see what future they hold.